 In 1993 Czechoslovakia peacefully split into two countries, the Czech Republic and Slovakia.
 This was the year that the country's current Constitution went into effect and the position of President of the Czech Republic was created.
 The president was elected by the Chamber of Deputies and the Senate until 2012.
 That year the way the president was elected was changed and since 2013 the president is elected via popular vote.

-The presidents of the Czech Republic
+Presidents of the Czech Republic

 Miloš Zeman is the current president of the Czech Republic, having been made the first directly elected president in the country's history in 2013.
-Since the start of his presidency Zeman has been embroiled in various scandals and controversies.
-He has been accused off undermining the parliamentary democracy of the country and expanding his own powers by appointing his friend and ally Jiří Rusnok as the Prime Minister.
+Since the start of his presidency, Zeman has been embroiled in various scandals and controversies.
+He has been accused of undermining the parliamentary democracy of the country and expanding his own powers by appointing his friend and ally Jiří Rusnok as the Prime Minister.
 In 2013 some were unhappy that he refused to grant tenure to literary historian Martin C. Putna, because of his provocative appearance at Prague Gay Pride back in 2011.
 In October 2013 Zeman met with Michal Hašek, the First Deputy Chairman of the winning Social Democratic Party (ČSSD) and his allies in a secret post-election meeting to negotiate a possible coup within the party.

-The duties of the president of the Czech Republic
+The Duties of the President of the Czech Republic

 The government of Czechia is a parliamentary representative democracy, with the President acting as head of state and commander-in-chief of the country.
 The president plays a key role in appointing Supreme and Constitutional Court judges with the permission of the Senate, as well as the members of the Czech National Bank Board.
 The president also has the power to veto any bill back to parliament, unless it is an act that would change the constitution.
 The president can also dissolve the Chamber of Deputies to force a new election, but this can only be done under certain conditions that are outlined in the constitution.